 Powerful.
 Inspirational.
 Emotionally moving.

 Those are the words that best describe Dr. Daniel Lowenstein’s “The Last Lecture” presentation, delivered to a packed house in Cole Hall on April 25th.
-The Last Lecture is an annual lecture series hosted by the UCSF Graduate Division (and inspired by the original last lecture), in which the presenter is hand-picked by students and asked to respond to the question, ”If you had but one lecture to give, what would you say?”
+The Last Lecture is an annual lecture series hosted by a UCSF professional school government group (and inspired by the original last lecture), in which the presenter is hand-picked by students and asked to respond to the question, ”If you had but one lecture to give, what would you say?”
 Dr. Daniel Lowenstein, epilepsy specialist and director of the UCSF Epilepsy Center, did not disappoint.
 In fact, I can say with confidence that he delivered one of the best presentations that I have attended.

 Rather than attempt to paraphrase his words, or provide a Cliff Notes version that doesn’t do his presentation justice, I will instead encourage you to watch the video recording of his presentation.
 The video is an hour in length, and if you have any interest in becoming a better presenter yourself, it is a must-watch.
 After the jump, we’ll explore my top “top 5 lessons learned” from Dr. Lowenstein’s presentation.